 - Successfully acted for the Bolivarian Republic of Venezuela in a $633m ICSID arbitration initiated by a Netherlands Antilles company and conducted in Spanish, as well as in the subsequent annulment proceedings before a court in Paris.

 - Representing the Hellenic Republic of Greece in an UNCITRAL investment treaty arbitration initiated by Wuxi T. Hertz Technologies Co. and Jetion Solar Co. in relation to a photovoltaic project in Prosotsani, Greece.

 Situated within the firm’s wider public international group, the team at Jenner & Block LLP is distinguished in part by its nationwide footprint spanning offices in Washington DC, New York, Chicago, and Los Angeles.
-The practice sits within the firm’s wider public international group, which is chaired by Patrick Pearsall, dividing his time between Washington DC and London.
 The group is known for acting both for investor- and sovereign clients in investment treaty arbitrations; in this space, it significantly bolstered its offering in New York with the arrival of the ‘very talented’ Mélida Hodgson, who joined from Foley Hoag LLP in the spring of 2019.
 New York-based Elizabeth Edmondson is also recommended; she is experienced in the areas aerospace, manufacturing, and energy.
 Practice co-chair Richard Ziegler retired in May 2019.
 Patrick Pearsall joined Allen & Overy LLP in May 2020.